A nearly Blackwell-optimal policy gradient method: A nearly Blackwell optimal policy gradient algorithm

 \section{A nearly Blackwell optimal policy gradient algorithm}

-In this Section, we proposed an nBw-optimal algorithm via formulation as bi-level optimization:
+In this Section, we propose an nBw-optimal algorithm through formulating the objective (\defref{def:bias_optim}) as a bi-level optimization problem.
+That is,

 where $b(\pi) \eqdef v_b(\pi)$, $g(\pi) \eqdef v_g(\pi)$, and the policy parameterization $\pi(\vecb{\theta})$ is notationally hidden.
-Here, the lower-level gain optimization yields the feasible set $\Pi_g^*$ for the upper-level bias optimization. \citet[\thm{10.1.5}]{puterman_1994_mdp} showed that there exist a stationary deterministic nBw-optimal policy~$\pi_b^*$, so does a stationary deterministic gain optimal policy~$\pi_g^*$, for finite MDPs (as long as the policy parameterization contains such a policy).
+Here, the lower-level gain optimization yields the feasible set $\Pi_g^*$ for the upper-level bias optimization. \citet[\thm{10.1.5}]{puterman_1994_mdp} showed that there exist a stationary deterministic nBw-optimal policy~$\pi_b^*$ for finite MDPs (as long as the policy parameterization contains such a policy).

 Numerically in practice, the lower-level gain optimization in \eqref{equ:bilevel_opt} is deemed converged once the norm of the gain gradient falls below a small positive~$\epsilon$, without considering the negative definiteness condition, \ie $\nabla^2 g(\vecb{\theta}) \prec 0$, for a maximum.
-In addition, such gain optimization is carried out using a well-established local optimizer so there is no guarantee of finding a global maximum.
-These yield a set of \emph{approximately} gain optimal policies, \ie $\Pi_g^{*_\epsilon} = \{ \pi(\vecb{\theta}) : \norm{\nabla g(\vecb{\theta})} \le \epsilon\}$.
-Thus computationally, we approximate \eqref{equ:bilevel_opt} by imposing a set constraint $\pi_g^* \in \Pi_g^{*_\epsilon}$.
-Note that one can perform multiple (parallelized) runs of local optimization with randomized initial points for approximate global optimization in non-concave objectives \citep[\ch{2.1}]{zhigljavsky_1991_tgrs}.
+In addition, such gain optimization is carried out using a local optimizer so there is no guarantee of finding a global maximum.
+Practically therefore, we approximate \eqref{equ:bilevel_opt} by imposing a set constraint of \emph{approximately} gain optimal policies, namely $\Pi_g^{*_\epsilon} \eqdef \{ \pi(\vecb{\theta}) : \norm{\nabla g(\vecb{\theta})} \le \epsilon\}$.
+Note that one can perform multiple (independent/parallelizable) runs of local optimization with randomized initial points for approximate global optimization in non-concave objectives \citep[\ch{2.1}]{zhigljavsky_1991_tgrs}.